X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Datasets

 \subsection{Discriminative Cross-modal Reasoning}

-X-InstructBLIP offers a distinct emergent capability: reasoning across different modalities, despite individual modality training.
+X-InstructBLIP offers a distinct emergent ability: reasoning across different modalities, despite individual modality training.
 This highlights the model's versatility and potential scalability across numerous modalities.
-To study this cross-modal reasoning capability, we present a discriminatory cross-modal reasoning (\texttt{DisCRn}) challenge dataset.
-As Figure \ref{fig:discriminatory_reasoning_examples} shows, this task requires the model to discern between the properties of two entities across modalities by selecting which one satisfies a queried property.
+To study this cross-modal reasoning capability, we present a \textbf{Dis}criminatory \textbf{C}ross-modal \textbf{R}easo\textbf{n}ing (\texttt{DisCRn}) challenge dataset.
+As shown in Figure \ref{fig:discriminatory_reasoning_examples} the task requires the model to discern between the properties of two entities across modalities by selecting which one satisfies a queried property.
 This task mandates the model to not only discriminate the inherent characteristics of the involved modalities but also to consider their relative positioning in the input.
 This strategic imposition serves to diminish reliance on simplistic text-matching heuristics, order bias, or potential deceptive correlations between modalities.